akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : Using some Ajax to display the info of the shape file attributes that is saved to the model.
 Django's GIS framework is smooth and effective by every means.

+## Day 39: August 19, 2018

+**Today's Progress** :
+- Addition of custom layer styling on map.

+**Thoughts** : Some custom styles were included on the map layers.
+For eg: The districts can now be labeled as "Green zone" and "Red zone".